Lead contamination in Washington, D.C., drinking water: 2004: Washington Post

 After the first article, the Post formed a core team of reporters to investigate the issue.
 Nakamura was joined by reporters Carol Leonnig, Jo Becker, Avram Goldstein, and D'Vera Cohn; editor Marcia Slacum Greene provided daily oversight.
 Nakamura was the lead reporter for the breaking news coming from WASA and City Hall, and wrote profiles of key players.
 Leonnig reported on the federal and EPA response to the contamination.
 Cohn investigated the Washington Aqueduct angle and worked with water quality and environmental experts.
 Goldstein covered the DC Department of Health.
 Becker looked at water quality nationwide.

 After the first article appeared, residents inundated WASA's water hotline with calls and overwhelmed water testing laboratories with requests to have their tap water tested for lead contamination.
 District elected officials immediately called for an emergency public meeting, and established an inter-agency task force with the EPA to investigate and manage the problem.
 However, messages to the public at the time were often confusing and contradictory: while WASA was suggesting running taps for 90 seconds to flush out any lead, the EPA was demanding that recommendation be changed to ten minutes.

 The Post article lead WASA to hand out over 30,000 free water filters, hire health experts, and offer free blood tests to residents.
 Some water fountains were turned off due to lead levels.
 In 2004, the D.C.
-Council held 11 oversight hearings on the issue; the US Congress held four.
+Council held 11 oversight hearings on the issue; the U.S. Congress held four.
 American University claimed that its water was safe to drink, because the larger water mains feeding commercial sites like the college were not made of lead.

 After Nakamura's first few stories for the Post on the issue, he was contacted by Seema Bhat's attorney.
 Bhat, who was then fighting her dismissal from WASA, shared thousands of internal documents with Nakamura.
 The documents, Nakamura said, "provided a fairly clear picture" that WASA had been trying to find a way to avoid the cost of replacing pipes and adding additional chemicals to the water.
 He said Bhat's documents were critical to the Posts investigation.
 He recalls that, while reading the documents, the team found WASA memos indicating that they tried to find "clean" houses to test to reduce the apparent average lead level from the testing, but the more they tested, the more "dirty" houses they found.

-By April 2004, there were reports of some DC-area homes reaching lead levels of 6,000 ppb to 48,000 ppb.
+By April 2004, there were reports of some D.C.-area homes reaching lead levels of 6,000 ppb to 48,000 ppb.